CureVac COVID-19 vaccine records only 48% efficacy in final trial readout

 Wednesday's news sent U.S.-listed shares of the company 10.2% lower to $66 after the bell.

-Late-stage trials of BioNTech/Pfizer and Moderna vaccines, which like CureVac’s are based on mRNA technology, had efficacy rates of well above 90% across all age groups but took place when the original version of the coronavirus was dominant.
+Late-stage trials of BioNTech/Pfizer (22UAy.DE), (PFE.N) and Moderna (MRNA.O) vaccines, which like CureVac's are based on mRNA technology, had efficacy rates of well above 90% across all age groups but took place when the original version of the coronavirus was dominant.

 Data on their products have, however, so far suggested only somewhat weaker protection against new variants.